 Vaxart has completed two Phase 1 clinical trials with its monovalent oral tablet vaccine based on the GI.1 norovirus strain, demonstrating its norovirus tablet vaccine was well tolerated and generated broad systemic and mucosal immune responses.
 In the recently completed clinical Phase 1b dose-optimization study in healthy adults, in which Vaxart evaluated four different dosing regimens, all vaccine recipients (100%) in the high-dose group responded as measured by a significant increase in norovirus specific B cells of both IgA and IgG subtypes.
 In the same group, there was at least a two-fold increase of norovirus specific antibody titers in serum in more than 90% of recipients 56 days after dosing.

-In a Phase 1 trial of its bivalent norovirus vaccine designed to assess safety and immunogenicity there were not significant differences in the in the adverse event rates to placebo.
+In a Phase 1 trial of its bivalent norovirus vaccine designed to assess safety and immunogenicity there were not significant differences in the adverse event rates to placebo.
 The IgA ASC response rates of 90-93% for GII.4 and 78-86% for GI.1 showed no interference between genotypes in the bivalent arm versus the monovalent arms of the study.